Dr. Brooke Goldner’s Goodbye Autoimmune Disease Protocol: Explained Step by Step

 I am not a medical doctor; the following information is for educational purposes only.
 Please consult with your physician before changing your diet or lifestyle.

-I vividly remember the day I discovered the world of healing with food and lifestyle changes.
-Someone close to me had been diagnosed with something serious, and I was devastated.
-Being health-minded, I wondered how I could help them stay healthy during treatment.
+I vividly remember the day I discovered the world of healing through food and lifestyle changes.

-A high-speed blender is a game changer and well worth your investment.
+A high-speed blender is a game-changer and well worth your investment.
 Smoothies are a quick and easy way to consume a large amount of veggies, and Vitamix is the gold standard and worth every penny.
 Your health is worth it!
 That being said, ANY blender you have will work, just get started!

 An inexpensive kitchen scale, easily found on Amazon, will help ensure you get the correct amount of the healing foods.
 Weigh them out to ensure you reach 1 pound of greens/cruciferous.